 Cognitive behavioral therapy can be used to treat many mental disorders.
 With regards to substance use disorder, it attempts to:

 - Develop abstinence motivation.
-Using cognitive behavioral therapy techniques, the therapist helps patients realize how much they have to lose if their substance abuse continues.
+Using cognitive behavioral therapy techniques, the therapist helps patients realize how much they have to lose if their substance use disorder continues.

 - Teach coping skills.
-Many people with substance abuse problems started by using alcohol and drugs to cope with unpleasant realities.
+Many people with substance use disorder problems started by using alcohol and drugs to cope with unpleasant realities.
 Cognitive behavioral therapy helps them learn better ways to cope.

 - Create new habits.
-Substance abuse is a way of life.
-It permeates everything the people with substance abuse do and where they go.
+Substance use disorder is a way of life.
+It permeates everything the people with substance use disorder do and where they go.
 To avoid triggers, the cognitive behavioral therapy therapist helps them find new, positive activities and hangouts.

 - Handle negative emotions.
 Drugs and alcohol numb pain, but they also numb non-drug or alcohol-related pleasures.
 Cognitive behavioral therapy teaches patients how to deal with the bad so they can experience the good, too.

 - Improve social relationships.
 No man (or woman) is an island.
-Too much isolation can trigger substance abuse, too.
+Too much isolation can trigger substance use disorder, too.
 Cognitive behavioral therapy teaches the skills to build healthy relationships and social support networks.

 What Happens in Cognitive Behavioral Therapy?